Sparse identification of nonlinear dynamics with library optimization mechanism: Recursive long-term prediction perspective: Introduction

 The symbolic regression framework including SINDy can identify the closed-form model.
-This feature is advantageous not only for interpretability but also for the ease of incorporating various types of prior knowledge about the system into the learning process and the resulting model.
+This feature is advantageous not only for interpretability but also in facilitating the incorporation of prior knowledge about the system into both the learning process and the resulting model.
 For example, Lagrangian-SINDy integrates the knowledge of classical mechanics \cite{Chu2020}.
 Using polynomial basis functions, one study has formulated the sparse regression problem with side information constraints as a sequence of sum-of-square programming \cite{Machado2024}.
-In addition to algorithmic improvements, SINDy can integrate prior knowledge by including knowledge-oriented basis functions in the library (e.g., \cite{Cao2025, Abdullah2023, Lathourakis2024}).
+In addition to algorithmic improvements, SINDy can integrate prior knowledge by including knowledge-oriented basis functions in the library (e.g., \cite{Cao2025, Abdullah2023, Lathourakis2024,Burrage2024}).

 Notably, the selection of the library plays a critical role in the prediction accuracy and simplicity of the resulting model \cite{Abdullah2023}.
 This is because the SINDy approach strongly relies on the assumption that the dynamical behavior of the system to be identified can be well represented by the linear combination of a few basis functions in the library.
 A typical choice for the basis functions is elementary functions that can construct universal approximators (e.g., polynomials, trigonometric functions).
 Nevertheless, the \emph{sparse} linear combination of elementary functions does not necessarily capture the dynamic behavior accurately.
-If the prior knowledge of the system is available mathematically, the basis functions may be chosen according to the prior knowledge \cite{Cao2025, Abdullah2023, Lathourakis2024}.
-However, such mathematically expressed prior knowledge is rarely available for many complex dynamical systems and industrial systems.
-Moreover, an excessively large library makes the sparse regression ill-conditioned, resulting in the failure of model discovery \cite{Kaheman2020}.
+If the prior knowledge of the system is available mathematically, the basis functions may be chosen according to the prior knowledge \cite{Cao2025, Abdullah2023, Lathourakis2024, Burrage2024}.
+However, the exact parameter values of such physics-informed functions are typically unknown.
+Moreover, an excessively large library makes the sparse regression ill-conditioned, resulting in the failure of model discovery \cite{Kaheman2020,Kreikemeyer2024}.
 Thus, in the SINDy framework, the design of the library is not straightforward and it requires special attention.

-\begin{remark} Despite its importance, the selection of the library has not been explored sufficiently for general dynamical systems, compared with the remarkable progress in the aforementioned SINDy framework.
-Development of the library design mechanism can enhance the performance and usability of the SINDy method, thereby contributing toward the widespread use of data-driven techniques in many fields and promoting data-driven science and engineering. \end{remark}